terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
-The watsonx SaaS Deployment Architecture is designed to automate the deployment and configuration of the {{site.data.keyword.IBM}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account.
-The {{site.data.keyword.IBM_notm}} watsonx platform is made of several services working together to offer AI capabilities to end users, who can explore them using [{{site.data.keyword.IBM_notm}} watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
+The watsonx SaaS Deployment Architecture is designed to automate the deployment and configuration of the IBM watsonx platform in an IBM Cloud account.
+The IBM watsonx platform is made of several services working together to offer AI capabilities to end users, who can explore them using [IBM watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).

-This deployable architechture also configures a starter project for an {{site.data.keyword.Bluemix_notm}} user.
+This deployable architechture also configures a starter project for an IBM Cloud user.

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->